zunicd/Confusion-Matrix-Visualization/README.md

 And finally, we can introduce another, more elegant and interactive way to visualize a confusion matrix - [Sankey Diagram](https://en.wikipedia.org/wiki/Sankey_diagram).
 To create our Sankey confusion matrix we used Python and Plotly.

-The notebook [Confusion Matrix as Sankey Diagram](Confusion%20Matrix%20as%20Sankey%20Diagram.ipynb) describes step-by-step creation of the function **plot_cm_sankey**.which we use to display our confusion matrix as Sankey.
+The notebook [Confusion Matrix as Sankey Diagram](Confusion%20Matrix%20as%20Sankey%20Diagram.ipynb) describes step-by-step creation of the function **plot_cm_sankey**, which we use to display our confusion matrix as Sankey.

 <img src="images/Sankey_cm.gif" width="450" />